 Guidance for the Sibelius Academy students

 Navigators and Bridge-Building events support you when you are lost with your studies.
-Navigators offer low-threshold guidance in addition to the guidance provided by Study Services.
+Navigators offer easy-access guidance in addition to the guidance provided by Study Services.

 Guidance and support at the Sibelius Academy